OLC-Bioinformatics/ConFindr/README.md

 2. As of version `0.7.0` ConFindr can be run automatically on _Escherichia_, _Salmonella_, and _Listeria_ with no further work on your part.
 Simply run:

-`confindr.py -i example-data -o example-out`
+`confindr -i example-data -o example-out`

 3. To use the recommended rMLST database (after installation):

-`confindr.py -i example-data -o example-out --rmlst`
+`confindr -i example-data -o example-out --rmlst`

 Once ConFindr finishes running, take a look at the `confindr_report.csv` file found in `example-out`—it shows that multiple alleles were found for many sites within the genes that ConFindr examines, meaning that this sample is quite contaminated!